SemanticMediaWiki/SemanticMetaTags/README.md

 [![Packagist download count](https://poser.pugx.org/mediawiki/semantic-meta-tags/d/total.png)](https://packagist.org/packages/mediawiki/semantic-meta-tags)
 [![Dependency Status](https://www.versioneye.com/php/mediawiki:semantic-meta-tags/badge.png)](https://www.versioneye.com/php/mediawiki:semantic-meta-tags)

 Semantic Meta Tags (a.k.a.
-SMT) is a [Semantic Mediawiki][smw] extension to enhance the meta description of an article.
+SMT) is a [Semantic Mediawiki][smw] extension to enhance the meta tags of an article with content generated from semantic annotations.

 This extension enables to automatically extend the HTML `<meta>` tags of an article with content generated from selected properties.